rushdishams/rushdishams.github.io/index.md

 ## work_experience

-- Sr. Machine Learning Engineer at OneClass, Canada (09/2017 to present)
+- sr. machine learning engineer at oneclass, canada (09/2017 to present)
-- NLP Research Scientist at Botco.ai, USA (07/2017 to 09/2017)
+- NLP research scientist at botco.ai, u.s.a.
+(07/2017 to 09/2017)
-- Digital Innovation Specialist at Sustainalytics, Canada (03/2015 to 06/2017)
+- digital innovation specialist at sustainalytics, canada (03/2015 to 06/2017)
-- Text Analytics Researcher at Western University, Canada (09/2014 to 03/2015)
+- text analytics researcher at western university, canada (09/2014 to 03/2015)
-- Research and Teaching Assistant at Western University, Canada (09/2010 to 08/2014)
+- research and teaching assistant at western university, canada (09/2010 to 08/2014)
-- Assistant Professor at KUET, Bangladesh (03/2008 to 08/2010)
+- assistant professor at KUET, bangladesh (03/2008 to 08/2010)

 ## teaching_materials